ariga/atlas-provider-ef/README.md

 ## Configuration

-By default, this tool will scan for implementation of the **DbContext** class in the current project and generate a database schema based on them.
+By default, this tool will scan for implementation of the **DbContext** class in the current project and will generate a database schema based on it.

 This tool does not require a database connection, but it does need [Database Providers](https://learn.microsoft.com/en-us/ef/core/providers/?tabs=dotnet-core-cli) restored.